juanca/blog/articles/react-component-architecture.md

 }
 ```

+For the purpose of the requirements, this is a complete solution.
-This `HigherOrderComponent` is a factory with takes any kind of component and returns a different component.
+This `HigherOrderComponent` is a factory which takes any kind of component and returns a different component.
 The outputted component has the sole responsibility of remembering some value via `onChange` and `value` properties.
+The component stores the input value in `this.state.value` and uses it to populate the value property of the input.
+The value is updated on `change` events (from the input element) via the `setState` asynchronous setter method.
+The component delegates presentational responsibilities to the base component used by the factory.

 #### When?